 I’m s.e. smith, and I’m passionate about making things; I particularly enjoy the experience of making things come alive in text, whatever they may be.
 Thomas Paine once said the pen is mightier than the sword, and that’s an idea I can get behind.
 There’s something mystical, powerful, and intensely exciting about the written word, and the ability it has to transcend boundaries to create lasting change, to speak to readers in unexpected ways, and to have a profound impact on social attitudes.

 My focus as an essayist, journalist, and activist is on social issues like reproductive justice, disability rights, class issues, LGBQT subjects, race, and politics, with credits in publications like The Guardian, Bitch Magazine, AlterNet, Yes!
-Magazine, Jezebel, Salon, the Sundance Channel blog, Longshot Magazine, Think Progress, xoJane, Truthout, Time, Nerve, VICE, The Week, In These Times, Vox, Bustle, the Daily Dot, and Rewire.
-I’ve also appeared in four anthologies, including 2013’s Get Out of My Crotch! and 2015’s Feminist Utopia Project.
+Magazine, Jezebel, Salon, the Sundance Channel blog, Longshot Magazine, Think Progress, xoJane, Truthout, Teen Vogue, Time, Nerve, VICE, The Week, In These Times, Vox, Bustle, the Daily Dot, Rolling Stone, Mic, and Rewire.
+I’ve also appeared in numerous anthologies, including 2013’s Get Out of My Crotch!, 2015’s Feminist Utopia Project, and the forthcoming (Don’t) Call Me Crazy (Algonquin Young Readers) and Letters for the Rest of Us (Columbia University Press).

 Additionally, I maintain a personal website, this ain’t livin’, with regular posts on a spectrum of topics from Chinese-American history to environmental justice.
 I tweet at @realsesmith, can be found on Instagram under @realsesmith, and am on Facebook as well.